You are here - Amenities > Resort Grottos

 Underground lakes and inspiring stalactites and stalagmites can be found in caves all throughout Bermuda.
 With the Cathedral Cave only steps from your room, you can unleash the casual spelunker in you or opt for the full adrenaline rush and take a dive in.
 Reaching depths of up to 30 ft in some areas, the cool crystal clear water is nothing short of rejuvenating.

-Cathedral Cave: is open from dawn to dusk daily.
+Cathedral Cave: is open from 9am to 5pm daily.

 Weekly Cave Tour